Shubha Raul

-Shubha Raul (born 1967) was the mayor (2007–09) of the Municipal Corporation of Greater Mumbai (MCGM) for a period of 33 months.
-And now she is currently the Spokesperson of Shivsena and is a Member of COVID-19 Ayush Task Force, Government of Maharashtra.
+Shubha Raul (born 1967) was the Mayor (2007–09) of the Municipal Corporation of Greater Mumbai (MCGM) for a period of 33 months.
+She is currently the spokesperson of Shiv sena and a member of COVID-19 Ayush Task Force, Government of Maharashtra.
 She was elected to the post of Mayor on 10 March 2007 and was the third woman mayor of the 124-year-old civic body.
-She has also served as a Corporator for continuous 3 terms representing the Northern Mumbai suburb of Dahisar, and has served almost all the committees of the Municipal Corporation of Greater Mumbai (MCGM).
+She has also served as a Corporator for 3 continuous terms representing the Northern Mumbai suburb of Dahisar, and has served on almost all the committees of the Municipal Corporation of Greater Mumbai (MCGM).

-Raul belongs to the Shiv Sena political party and is an M.D. in Ayurveda, Gold Medalist and a University Topper in Maharashtra.
+Raul belongs to the Shiv Sena political party and is an M.D. in Ayurveda, gold medalist and a university topper in Maharashtra.

 She lives in Borivali, Mumbai.
 She has two daughters - Tanvi (Engineer by profession) and Mayuri (Doctor by profession).
 Her husband Umesh is a Deputy General Manager with ONGC.

-During her tenure as Mayor for Mumbai, which ended in November 2009, Shubha Raul is satisfied about two achievements: Eco-Friendly Ganesh festival by setting up artificial ponds and Ban on Hookah Parlours during her tenure.
+During her tenure as Mayor for Mumbai, which ended in November 2009, Shubha Raul is said to have been satisfied about two achievements: Eco-Friendly Ganesh festival by setting up artificial ponds and Ban on Hookah Parlours during her tenure.

-Her tenure had also been controversial: she wanted Ganesh idol height reduced, adopted a cow and kept it in her bungalow without licence and went on seven foreign tours apart from cracking down on hookah parlours.
+Her tenure had also been controversial; she wanted Ganesh idol height reduced, adopted a cow and kept it in her bungalow without licence and went on seven foreign tours apart from cracking down on hookah parlours.